icatana/Developing-Data-Products-Week2-Assignment/README.md

+title: |
-# Developing-Data-Products-Week2-Assignment
+  | Developing-Data-Products-Week2-Assignment
-# R Markdown and Leaflet
+  | R Markdown and Leaflet

 ## Paris Top 10 Things to Do